$96.9 million invested via funding programs in fiscal 2012-2013

 Focusing on operational excellence

-Financing recovered from projects increased by nearly $1 million, 8%
+- Financing recovered from projects increased by nearly $1 million, 8% over last year.

 Partnering for promotion

 - The Talent Fund welcomed seven distinguished Canadian advisory committee members to raise the visibility for the fund among potential investors.

 - Movie Nights in Canada events, hosted by the Honourable James Moore, were recognized by Maclean's magazine as one of the "Five events that matter most to Ottawa's power brokers".

 - Inaugural Birks Canadian Diamond award presented during the 2012 Cannes Film Festival to Canadian actors Sarah Gadon and Emily Hampshire in honour of their talent and international success.

 - First-ever Symposium on the Promotion of Canadian Films and Television Programs in Canada and Internationally hosted by Telefilm, the CMF and the CRTC.

 - Carolle Brabant presented the Success Index to the first-ever Best Practice Exchange workshop, which brought together close to 20 countries.
 The Index has been praised by foreign film funding agencies for its innovative and comprehensive approach to measuring success.
 The 2012 Success Index score (97) was comparable to the 2010 base year score (100) but down from last year (129).